The Mariners Museum in Newport News Provides Maritime Magic

 We attended it this year and it was so much fun!
 They had people in costume, lectures, and hands-on activities like making postcards and fans, and learning how to use a telegraph and "read" Morse code.

-For several years, the museum has offered free outdoor concerts near the bank of the museum's Lake Maury every Thursday from 6 pm to 10 pm during June, July, and August.
+For several years, the museum offered free outdoor concerts near the bank of the museum's Lake Maury every Thursday during the summer, but they've ended these events.
+However, they are having a Celebrate the Park event on June 24.

 Food, Parking...and don't forget to feed the turtles!